fedme/explayer/README.md

 # Explayer
-A native player for web apps
+A native player for web apps.

-## Author
-Federico Meini
-iSearch Lab
+Used inside iSearch to run web-based experiments offline on Android tablet.

+Please note that this is a work in progress!
+Do not use in production!